dafzor/bnetlauncher/README.md

   option to do this, however a workaround can be done by creating a new game entry and the nolaunch option and manualy selecting the region before clicking play.
-* Default launching the client trough a scheduled task may be incompatible with some setups, workaround is providade with `notask` switch/option.
+* Default launching the client trough a scheduled task may be incompatible with some setups, workaround is providade with `--notask` switch/option.
 * Starting multiple copies of Startcraft Remastered may cause bnetlauncher to show an error since the game only allows one instance to be run at the same time.
 * There's no built in routine to clean up the log files if they pile up (logging is disabled by default)

+## Aditional options

+There's also the following aditional options provided by command line switches:

+* `--timeout <seconds>, -t <seconds>` changes how many seconds it tries to look for the game before giving an error (15 seconds by default).
+* `--notask, -n` starts the launcher directly instead of using task scheduler (starting the client directly will cause steam to apply the overlay to the client and consider you playing the game until the client exists)
+* `--leaveopen, -l` leaves the client open after launcher the game.
+If combined with `--notask` option it will show you as playing on steam until you close the client.

 ## Uninstalling

 To remove all traces of bnetlauncher from your system:

-* type 'Task Scheduler' in start menu and open it, expand library and delete bnetlauncher folder to remove the tasks used to start the client
+* Search for 'taskschd.msc' in the start menu and open it, expand library and delete bnetlauncher folder to remove the tasks used to start the client
-* type `%localappdata%\madalien.com` in start menu and open the folder, delete bnetlauncher folder to remove log and gamedb.ini files
+* Search for `%localappdata%\madalien.com` in start menu and open the folder, delete bnetlauncher folder to remove any created logs and gamedb.ini files

 ## Advanced: Adding new blizzard games or custom cases